LQ95/Personal/Ackermann/README.md

 # Personal/Ackermann
-An incomplete implementation of Ackermann's fucntion in C
+An incomplete implementation of Ackermann's function in C